 Revenue from sales of goods is recognised when the goods are delivered and title has passed.
+Revenue from sale of services is recognised by reference to the stage of completion of the transaction at the end of reporting period.
 Revenue is measured at the fair value of consideration received or receivable, net of discount and sales related taxes collected on behalf of the government of Tanzania.